 Here are the main ones:

-Frontity is in a way similar to, and can be compared with, Gatsby.js.
-However, there are some key differences, i.e. Frontity is:
+Frontity is in a way similar to, and can be compared with, Gatsby.js and Next.js.
+However, there are some key differences.
+These are some of the distinct advantages Frontity offers.

-Rendered dynamically: the HTML does not have to be rebuilt each time the content is edited or new content is published.
-Our preferred approach is SPR, although there are other ways to configure it.
+In Frontity the HTML is rendered dynamically by a Node.js server or a serverless service.
+This means the HTML does not have to be rebuilt each time the content is edited or new content is published.